yudong-94/personal-website/blogs/Starter-Xgboost-Regression-Project.md

 </script>
 </head>

-# A Starter Code for Xgboost Regression -- Use Kaggle House Price Prediction Competition as An Example
+# A Starter Code for Xgboost Regression

 These days I have been writing too much SQL...
 Therefore, last week, to refresh my knowledge on xgboost and general modeling project process in R and Python, I spent two days to write the simple starter code for the Kaggle beginner level completition ['House Prices: Advanced Regression Techniques'](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) with a R version and a Python version.
 The result turns out to be acceptable since the code does not include very comprehensive feature engineering (sorry I am lazy lol).
 The RMSE is 0.134.
 But please forgive me that I do not want to mention the ranking on leaderboard since there are >30 submission with RMSE 0, which obviously submited the result from this publicly available dataset :(
 My code can be found in this [github repo](https://github.com/yudong-94/Kaggle-House-Prices-Prediction).
 Hope you will find it helpful in some way.